 There are a lot of companies out there that offer cars to their employees, but they never push the perk quite so hard.
 Every time a consultant gets a new car, it’s yet another chance to advertise and get press.

-As the brand expands or makes small changes to its fleet of cars, you can rest assured that they’ll use the opportunity to send out press releases and to make glossy videos like this one:
+As the brand expands or makes small changes to its fleet of cars, you can rest assured that they’ll use the opportunity to send out press releases and to make glossy videos.

 So, Are Mary Kay Cars Really Free?